Stuycs-K/final-project-3-lee-kyle-lin-jiawen/WORKLOG.md

 - implemented watering, tested and debugged to check if correct plant is watered when clicked on

 - watering imcrements growth (need to implement harvast for when growth reaches maximum)

+### 5/30/24

+- made planting seeds like watering (click to plant)

+- added sprites to player, changes when watering (doesn't work for planting a seed, but not sure why)